JohnCode1/HomeLab/Guide/Docker/README.md

 4. **Create the Docker group.** This step creates a special user group called `docker`.
 This group is a key part of the setup, as it will allow your user to run Docker commands without needing `sudo` every time.

    ```
+   #this group should already be made but i do it just to check
    sudo groupadd docker
    ```